oneeve8/kobble-data/content/videonarrativehowto.md

 ## Pictures and Videos

 Keep in mind that you can drop links to images and videos from the internet into Kobble.

+But if you want to embed them into your Markdown file, you can do that too!

+Simply follow the instructions in our Markd
-B Folder
+Folder
 Link
 Channel Group